jc-luna/dotfiles/home/.shextras/adbsync/README.md

 and creates an `rsyncd` config.

 ### `cleanup_rsyncd`
+Unforwards ports,
-Cleans up the temporary directory and kills the adb server.
+cleans up the temporary directory, and kills the adb server.